CycliST: A Video Language Model Benchmark for Reasoning on Cyclical State Transitions: Introduction

-In this paper, we introduce CycliST (Fig.~\ref{fig:title-graphic}), a new benchmark dataset designed to tackle the problem of recognizing and interpreting cyclical scenes from a novel perspective.
-Inspired by synthetic diagnostic datasets like CLEVR \citep{johnson2017clevr, CLEVRER2020ICLR, girdhar2020cater, li2023super}, we propose a scene understanding challenge that focuses on the intricate cyclical and temporal structures of objects.
-Our dataset is built on two core principles: First, it emphasizes reasoning within cyclical and temporal contexts while maintaining simplicity in its synthetically generated scenes and language.
+We introduce CycliST (Fig.~\ref{fig:title-graphic}), a benchmark dataset designed to tackle the problem of recognizing and interpreting cyclical scenes from a novel perspective.
+Inspired by synthetic diagnostic datasets such as CLEVR \citep{johnson2017clevr, CLEVRER2020ICLR, girdhar2020cater, li2023super}, we propose a challenge that focuses on the intricate cyclical and temporal structures of objects.
+Our dataset is founded on two principles: First, it emphasizes reasoning within cyclical and temporal contexts while maintaining simplicity in its generated scenes and language.
 Second, CycliST provides comprehensive annotations to support complex reasoning tasks and offer robust diagnostics for model evaluation.

 CycliST includes precise ground truth motion paths and cyclical state transitions for each object in the videos.
 This detailed annotation enables the assessment of AI models in conditions that closely resemble real-world scenarios, providing a robust framework for identifying strengths and weaknesses in current AI technologies.
 By providing a comprehensive dataset focused on cyclical phenomena, we seek to bridge the gap in current AI research and lay a foundation for future developments in video reasoning.